bastanja/stitch_generator/doc/paths.md

 path = Path(*line(origin=(-50, 0), to=(50, 0)))
 ```

-## Create a path from a bezier curve
+## Create a path from a Bézier curve

-A path can be created from a bezier curve.
-The bezier curve can have three control points for a quadratic curve, four
+A path can be created from a Bézier curve.
+The Bézier curve can have three control points for a quadratic curve, four
 control points for a cubic curve or more points.

 ```python